geldersezweefvliegclub/Helios/README.md

 - [ ] Fix ugly HTTP 500 error when VELDEN filter includes a VELD that does not exist
 - [ ] Generate migrations
 - [ ] Setup initial dataseed for empty database

+# Generating database migrations with TypeORM
+This project uses TypeORM for handling database operations.
+Here are some commands related to database migrations:

+- `npm run typeorm`: This command runs the TypeORM CLI.
+You can use this to manually run any TypeORM command.

+- `npm run migration-generate`: This command is used to generate a new migration file.
+After running this command, you will be prompted to enter a name for the migration.
+The new migration file will be created in the `migrations` directory.

+- `npm run migrations-run`: This command runs all pending migrations.
+These are migrations that have been generated but not yet applied to the database.

+- `npm run migration-revert`: This command reverts the last applied migration.
+This is useful if you made a mistake in your last migration and need to undo it.

+Remember to run these commands in your terminal from the root directory of the project.